You are currently viewing Best Scooters for Highway Riding

 I’m all about a larger fuel tank when possible if you know long trips are in your future, and the Burgman 400 has the largest fuel capacity at 3.6 gallons.

 This scooter seems luxurious.
-It comes with the windshield, has an adjustable backrest for the rider, and the under-seat storage box comes with a light to illuminate the large space.
+It comes with a windshield, has an adjustable backrest for the rider, and the under-seat storage box comes with a light to illuminate the large space.

 I love storage, and there are additional compartments in the front with a DC outlet, as well.